logo for gamblingteachers.com

 Any hands that do not meet these guidelines should not be played, no matter how tempting or fictitiously attractive they may look.

-3 Card Poker/Tri-Card Poker
+Poker Games Online: 3 Card Poker/Tri-Card Poker

 aka: Three Card Poker

-3 Card Poker is a little bit different from most poker games described here in that it is basically two distinct games in one: “Pair Plus” and “Ante & Play.”
-Players may bet one or both, and may vary the size of each wager independent of the other.
+3 Card Poker is a little bit different from most poker games online described here in that it is basically two distinct games in one: “Pair Plus” and “Ante & Play.”

-Rules for Pair Plus
+Poker Games Online: Rules for Pair Plus

 The simpler of the two games, Pair Plus involves no real skill—you don’t even have to beat the dealer’s hand.

 It’s simply a question of whether or not you get dealt winning cards.
 To play, simply make a wager in the Pair Plus field and examine your three cards.
+Winning hands and their payouts include:

 Basic Pair Plus Payout Schedule

-Three of a Kind 30-1
+Three of a Kind=30-1

-Straight 6-1
+Straight =6-1

 This is because a flush, with a probability of appearing 4.95% of the time is greater than a straight which only appears in 3.25% of all hands dealt.

-Rules for Ante & Play
+Poker Games Online: Rules for Ante & Play

-The second of the 3 Card Poker games is only slightly more challenging than the Pair Plus game.
 The game begins when a player places an ante wager and is dealt three cards.
 The player then decides whether to fold or raise by putting a second bet in the designated “Play” area.

 If the player folds, he loses all bets made, including any “Pair Plus” wager.
 If the player raised, action then goes to the dealer who must now expose his cards.
-The two hands are then compared.

 The rules involved in deciding the winner are as follows: